 A Service for All

-At 10am every first Sunday of the month we have an informal service without a Communion.
+At 10am every third Sunday of the month we have an informal service without a Communion.
 It’s tailored specifically for young people who take part with scripture readings, prayers and music – as with all our services, anyone is welcome to come and join in.
 Music is led by our informal group of St Andrews Singers and musicians.

 After refreshments, there is a short said Eucharist at 11.15am.